| | | |

-The Fang laboratory aims to dissect small-molecule modulation of RNA functions in human physiology and diseases by developing and applying cutting-edge chemical and genomic analysis tools.
-In parallel, we aim to leverage our insights into small molecule-RNA interaction principles to engineer next-generation RNA modulators that harness the native cellular machinery to precisely control RNA functions.
+The Fang laboratory aims to dissect small-molecule regulation of RNA functions in human physiology & diseases by developing and applying cutting-edge chemical and genomic analysis tools.
+In parallel, we aim to engineer next-generation small-molecule modulators that harness the native cellular machineries to control RNA functions.

 No.600 Dunyun Road, Sandun Town, Xihu District 310030 Hangzhou, Zhejiang PR China